bodywork-ml/ml-pipeline-engineering/README.md

 The pipeline is defined in the `main` function, which is executed within a `try... except` block.
 If it executes without error, then we signal this to Kubernetes with an exit-code of `0` .
 If any error is encountered, then the exception is caught, we log the details and signal this to Kubernetes with an exit-code of `1` (so it can attempt a retry, if this has been configured).

 Exceptions within `main` are likely to be raised from within 3rd party packages that we’ve installed - e.g. if `bodywork-pipeline-utils` can’t access AWS or if Scikit-Learn fails to train a model.
-We recommend reading the documentation (or source code) for external functions and classes, to understand what exceptions they raise and if the pipeline would benefit from custom handling and logging.
+We recommend reading the documentation (or source code) for external functions and classes to understand what exceptions they raise and if the pipeline would benefit from custom handling and logging.

 Sometimes, however, we need to look for the error ourselves and raise the exception manually, as shown below when the key test metric falls below a pre-configured threshold level,